Know the vibrant history of the Philippines and the reason behind its heavy Spanish, American, and Asian influences.

 By 1970, the Marcos regime became the root of extensive poverty, bad funding, and most of all, palpable corruption.
 This triggered the revolutionary spirit of the Filipinos once more as thousands of people flocked during protests in the country’s capital where demonstrators were killed.

 Marcos then implemented martial law in the country in 1972 with the purpose of keeping the power for himself.
-During this time, Philippines has once again found its way in the hands of an oppressor.
-Tons of changes were imposed during martial law such as curfews, abolishment of press freedom, and international travel for thousands of people who were enemies of the Marcos regime.
+During this time, the Philippines has once again found its way in the hands of an oppressor.
+Tons of changes were imposed during martial law such as curfews, the abolishment of press freedom, and international travel for thousands of people who were enemies of the Marcos regime.
 During his time, over 3,000 were killed, approximately 35,000 were tortured, and more than 70,000 people were arrested.

 The assassination of Marcos’ rival Benigno Aquino, Sr. ignited a fire among Filipinos.
 After Marcos beat Aquino’s wife, Corazon Aquino, in a rigged election, countless Filipinos marched in the Epifanio de los Santos Avenue during the EDSA Revolution in 1986 which put the widow in power.
 Marcos fled to Hawaii with his wife and died in 1989.
 The Presidential Commission on Good Government confirmed that around 3,000 pairs of shoes were seized from Imelda’s shoe collection in Malacañang Palace.